Byskov-Soft/fifo-calc-rates/README.md

 ## When would I NOT need this tool?

-When the exchange and taxable currency is the same.
+1. When the exchange and taxable currency is the same.
 For example, if transactions and the taxable currency are both in USD.

-As `fifo-calc-converter` supports a fixed conversion rate, you can simply use rate of `1` to not have any conversion done.
+   In this case you would use a fixed rate of `1` with `fifo-calc-converter`.

+1. If you need to convert to a taxable currency, but your tax authorities allow you to use a fixed conversion rate for the full year (this may not be in your own interest).

+   In this case you would choose a fixed rate with `fifo-calc-converter`.
+Check with tax authorities to know the exact rules.
+It is not necessarily correct to use lowest rate.

 ## Installation